thindil/steamsky/bin/doc/MODDING.md

 At this moment available are three types of debug:

 - Option 'everything' mean to log each debug message to file.
-At this moment this mean informations about loading game data (ships/recipes/items/modules) and some combat data.
+At this moment this mean information about loading game data (ships/recipes/items/modules) and some combat data.
 This option may be useful to check correctness of data of added new items, etc. Additionally it spawn debug menu for modifying the game data.